hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/kazarinov/scenarios/assets/scenario_pricelist.md

 **Potential Errors and Improvements**:
-- **Error Handling:** The flowchart demonstrates good error handling with branches for various failure cases (parsing errors, conversion errors, storage errors, AI errors).
+- **Error Handling:** The flowchart demonStartes good error handling with branches for various failure cases (parsing errors, conversion errors, storage errors, AI errors).
 More specific error messages and logging would be helpful for debugging.
 - **Retry Mechanism:** The "Retry AI Request" step suggests a mechanism to handle AI errors.
 Adding more details about the retry logic (maximum retry attempts, delays between retries) would improve the robustness of the scenario.
 - **Concurrency/Scalability:** The scenario is depicted sequentially.
 For high-volume data scraping, consider using asynchronous operations or threading to speed up the process.
 - **Data Validation:**  The workflow doesn't show explicit validation steps after the AI processing.
 Validating the AI-processed data before reporting is essential.